TRAX Modernization

 2. Saving User Preferences

-The existing method for saving user preferences didn't delineate the difference between saving filters versus saving table layouts.
-Users found this interaction confusing, which was compounded by the fact that the workflows for creating and updating table layouts existed in separate locations.
-Benchmarking helped me understand successful patterns that would influence my later designs.
+The existing method for saving user preferences lacked clarity in distinguishing between saving filters and saving table layouts.
+This ambiguity resulted in user confusion, further exacerbated by the disjointed workflows for creating and updating table layouts.
+With additional benchmarking, I gained insights into successful patterns that would significantly influence my subsequent design decisions.

 3. Data Presentation

-How should we break up the monotonous, high-density tables in the current experience without losing the benefits of detailed information?
+Lastly, I needed to consider how to break up the monotonous, high-density tables in the current experience without losing the benefits of detailed information.

 PROTOTYPE

-Redesigning Shipment Search took many iterations.
-Earlier models mimicked retail shopping and Google-Esque searching patterns.
-Designs matured, featuring an advanced-filtering module with improved filter groupings and a slideover panel containing detailed trip information.
-I also incorporated white space and iconography in the datatable UI to produce more digestible sections of information.
+The redesign process for Shipment Search underwent numerous iterations.
+Initial models drew inspiration from retail shopping and Google-esque search patterns.
+As the designs evolved, they embraced a more advanced filtering module with enhanced filter groupings and a slideover panel providing detailed trip information.
+I also incorporated white space and iconography in the UI to produce more digestible sections of information.

 v1.
 Basic design with a simple search and limited filters.